Privacy Policy

 Source: All information is supplied by the applicant on the application form.
 Bank account details are obtained directly from the applicant if an award is made.

-We do not share any personal information with anyone else for any purposes.
+We do not share any personal data with anyone else for any purposes unless if there is a legal requirement to do so.

 We use this personal information solely for the purposes of administration of grants and our own internal analysis and reporting.

-We keep personal information for the duration of the funded project and up to a year beyond its conclusion to ensure that any other follow-up (e.g. evaluation) can be completed effectively.
+We keep personal data (applications) for the duration of the funded project and up to a year beyond its conclusion to ensure that any other follow-up (e.g. evaluation) can be completed effectively.

 Successful or unsuccessful applicants that subscribe to general messages on news and fundraising about Maudsley Charity should refer to this whole policy document with regards to how we use their data.

-Enquirers may opt into a time-bound mailing list for people who want to be informed about future funding calls, workshops/events and announcements of priorities.
-Personal information will be retained for this purpose for 12 months after which time the data will be deleted.
+Enquirers may opt into our mailing list for people who want to be informed about future funding calls, workshops/events and announcements of priorities.
+Should you not wish to receive these types of communications please unsubscribe or contact us to let us know.

 Complaints, compliments or comments